Skip to main content

 Strong against: Grass, Bug, Ice, Steel

-Role: Primary physical damage dealer, handles bulky Grass and Steel types
+Role: Primary physical damage dealer that handles bulky Grass and Steel types.

 💧